Skip to main content

 Add cache: "force-cache" to GraphQL fetch

 Next.js no longer caches fetch requests by default.
 Review the migration guide for more information.
-Add cache: "force-cache" to createGraphQLFetch():
+Add cache: "force-cache" to createGraphQLFetch().
+The file might be named differently in some Comet projects (e.g. createGraphQLFetch.ts):

 site/src/util/graphQLClient.ts